Milford Sound is an accessible unique fiord in the southwest of New Zealand’s South Island.

 If you have limited time, a non-stop direct drive from Te Anau to Milford will take at least 2 hours.

-To avoid traffic congestion during summer (October to April), either leave Te Anau early in the morning (before 8am) or later in the morning (11am onwards).
+To avoid traffic congestion during summer (October to April), either leave Te Anau early in the morning (before 8 am) or later in the morning (11 am onwards).

 source : DOC – Driving Tips

 Along with the day cruises there a few options of an overnight cruise on Milford Sound and the more remote Dusky Sound.

-Also while there don’t forget to visit “Milford Deep Underwater Observatory” where you will be able to view diverse underwater life and rare black coral.
+Also, don’t forget to visit Milford Deep Underwater Observatory where you will be able to view diverse underwater life and rare black coral.

-But for many just being there is enough… it is the rugged remoteness, vertical cliff faces, lofty mountains and numerous waterfalls – the natural scenery is the Star Attraction.
+But for many just being there is enough… it is the rugged remoteness, vertical cliff faces, waterfalls, lofty mountains, and deep dark rainforest…

-1) rain jacket – Fiordland National Park enjoys 7 meters of rain per year – you can’t have a rainforest without it!
+1) Rain jacket – Fiordland National Park enjoys 7 meters of rain per year – you can’t have a rainforest without it!

 Yes, Sandfly’s do bite.